kiltec/lars-tesmer.com/source/_posts/2011-09-04-review-the-clean-coder-a-code-of-conduct-for-professional-programmers.markdown

 However, I still think it's a very useful and effective way of thinking, it renders it harder to simply get used to bad situations:
 The code you work on sucks? - Well, then start to write better code!

-Your company company doesn't allow for much time to practice, to hone your skills? - Well, go ahead and change it!
+Your company doesn't allow for much time to practice, to hone your skills? - Well, go ahead and change it!
 Find some like-minded co-workers, practice with them after work, go to your bosses and pester them to allocate at least a few hours per month for practice!

-Concludingly, *The Clean Coder* is an opinionated, yet important book, which you should read (with a critical mind) in order to become a better, a more professional programmer.
+Summing up, [The Clean Coder](http://www.amazon.com/Clean-Coder-Conduct-Professional-Programmers/dp/0137081073) is an opinionated, yet important book, which you should read (with a critical mind) in order to become a better, a more professional programmer.